ManuelBerrueta/ManuelBerrueta.github.io/page/resources/resources.md

 title: "Resources"
 date: "2019-07-07"
 ---

-# Where to start… 🚩
+# Where to start…

-Getting started of security whether it be pen testing, DFIR, reverse engineering, etc can be a little overwhelming.
+Getting started of security whether it be penetration testing, DFIR, reverse engineering, etc can be a little overwhelming.
 The good news is that there is a lot of resources out there and the community is very helpful.
 Depending on what you are trying to learn, there is some resources below to help you get started.
 I would recommend trying to stick to one thing at first and once you get some experience and gain some confidence then go ahead and branch out to other things.

 In the beginning it might be useful to play around with a few different concepts and tools and once you find something that really grasps your interest, dig deeper into and try to master it.
 YouTube is your friend, the community shares a lot of stuff and there is a lot of good tutorials and information.

 ## Things I recommend before you begin…
 I highly recommend that you get started with some basic knowledge of networks and learn how to do some programming, especially in a scripting language.
 I highly recommend Python, because it is highly supported and a very powerful tool that you can use to write scripts as well as a full application.

 For reverse engineering I recommend you learn assembly before you attempt to reverse any software/malware.
 You can start with something simple like MIPS and do some assembly coding so you can get an idea of how it works.
 Writing things in C and then disassembling the code to see what it looks like in assembly is greatly beneficial, this can help you learn some of the C constructs.

 ---
-# 📕 Books & Reading
+# Books & Reading
 ## Software Engineering
 - Clean Code
 - The pragmatic programmer